Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just-in-time packaging.
-          Also in DASH 4th edition, all DASHEventMessageBoxes must have presentation_time, later as compared to the segment earliest presentation time, this makes re-signalling of continuation events (events still active) troublesome, as they started earlier.
+          Also in DASH 4th edition, all DASHEventMessageBoxes must have presentation_time, later as compared to the segment earliest presentation time, this makes re-signaling of continuation events (events still active) troublesome, as they started earlier.

-##  Requirements for Signalling and Conditioning Splice Points  ## {#splicing}
+##  Requirements for Signaling and Conditioning Splice Points  ## {#splicing}

 Splicing is important for use cases like ad insertion or clipping of content.
-The requirements for signalling splice points and content conditioning at respective splice points are as follows.
+The requirements for signaling splice points and content conditioning at respective splice points are as follows.

-1. The preferred method for signalling splice point uses the timed metadata track sample with a presentation time corresponding to the splice point.
+1. The preferred method for signaling splice point uses the timed metadata track sample with a presentation time corresponding to the splice point.
 The timed metadata track
      sample is carrying events carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin.
 The command carried